Óscar Figueroa (weightlifter)

-Oscar Albeiro Figueroa Mosquera (born 27 April 1983) is a Colombian weightlifter, and Olympic Champion (gold-medalist) competing in the 62 kg category until 2018 and 67 kg starting in 2018 after the International Weightlifting Federation reorganized the categories.
+Oscar Albeiro Figueroa Mosquera (born 27 April 1983) is a retired Colombian weightlifter, and a gold medallist competing in the 62 kg category until 2018 and 67 kg starting in 2018 after the International Weightlifting Federation reorganized the categories.
 He was born in the rural township of Zaragoza, located in Cartago, Valle del Cauca, Colombia.

 He initially retired from the sport after the 2016 Summer Olympics, but has returned to international competition and has competed at the 2018 World Weightlifting Championships.
 He formally announced his retirement again in November 2019.

 Career

 Olympics

 At the 2004 Summer Olympics he ranked 5th in the snatch as well as the clean & jerk in the 56 kg category, lifting a total of 280 kg, and finished 5th overall.

 In the Beijing 2008 Summer Olympics, Figueroa failed to make a lift in the snatch category, he was unable to lift the bar from the floor in all three attempts.
 After the competition, it was discovered that he had a c6/7 cervical hernia which weakened his right hand.
 He left the Olympics without posting a result and had surgery to correct the hernia.

 In his return to the Olympics after his injury, he placed 3rd after the snatch portion of the competition with a lift of 140 kg.
 After failing to make his first two lifts in the clean & jerk portion, he successfully completed an Olympic Record lift of 177 kg.
 This gave him a total of 317 kg; bronze medalist Eko Yuli Irawan also had the same total, but Figueroa had a lighter body weight (61.76 kg vs 61.98 kg) and won the silver medal.

 Earlier in 2016 Figueroa had surgery to repair his chronic back pain caused by a lumbar hernia, and returned to the Olympics hoping to win gold.
 On August 8, 2016, Figueroa finally won gold in the 62 kg division with a total of 318 kg.
 After attempting and failing to lift 179 kg to set a new Olympic Record, Figueroa took off his shoes and placed them on the platform, signaling his immediate retirement from the sport.
 On November 26, 2019, Oscar Figueroa formally announced his retirement from weightlifting competitions in a press conference.